-The Global Alliance for Vaccines and Immunization is an historic alliance between the private and public sector committed to one goal: saving children's lives and people's health through the widespread use of vaccines.
+The Global Alliance for Vaccines and Immunization was formed to harness the strengths and experience of multiple partners in immunization.
+It is an historic alliance between the private and public sector committed to the mission of saving children's lives and protecting people's health through the widespread use of vaccines.

 A new type of public-private partnership, GAVI brings together governments in developing and industrialized countries, established and emerging vaccine manufacturers, nongovernmental organizations (NGOs), research institutes, UNICEF, the World Health Organization, the Bill & Melinda Gates Foundation and the World Bank.

 The basic spirit of the alliance is to focus on those areas in which no one partner can work effectively alone and to add value to what partners are already doing.
 GAVI added value has been defined in four areas:

 GAVI provides a unique opportunity to build consensus around policies, strategies and priorities and assign responsibility to the one that has the comparative advantage.
 It is now important to aim for better synergy with NGOs and the larger health sector outside of immunization.

 FUNDING SUPPORT TO COUNTRIES FROM THE VACCINE FUND

 Through The Vaccine Fund, GAVI provides considerable financial resources to countries to purchase vaccines and other supplies and to support the operational costs of immunization.
 The Alliance needs to ensure that it is fully capitalizing on The Vaccine Fund’s comparative advantage to employ new and innovative funding strategies - providing a true added value in the context of existing bilateral and multilateral support to country health systems.